A history in pictures: the Museum’s Hintze Hall

 Changing the tail from a drooping position where it trailed along the ground to one where it was elevated took several months.
 It had to be dismantled and re-cast in a lighter material.

-In 2017, the Diplodocus cast will be replaced by the real skeleton of a blue whale, suspended from the ceiling.
+In summer 2017, the Diplodocus cast will be replaced by the real skeleton of a blue whale, suspended from the ceiling.

 The whale was stranded in Wexford Harbour in Ireland in 1891, ten years after the Museum opened.
 It was bought by the Museum and first went on display in the Mammal Hall in 1938, where it was suspended above a life-size model of a blue whale.